 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 At Highwood Primary we educate and provide boundaries for our pupils to make their own choices.
-Our pupils are encouraged to know, understand and exercise their rights and are given opportunities to voice their opinions through various means including PSHE activities and ‘Thoughts of the day’.
-Children are given opportunities which promote freedom of choice, examples of this include choice of challenge in class, our homework ‘menu’ system and participation in extra-curricular activities.
+Our pupils are encouraged to know, understand and exercise their rights and are given opportunities to voice their opinions, for example through weekly Class Conferences.

 ‘Respect’ is one of our six core values.
 Our pupils were fully involved in the creation of this value and it is deeply embedded in all that we do at the school.
 At Highwood Primary School children learn that their behaviours have an effect on their own rights and those of others.
 All members of the school community treat each other with respect.

 Tolerance of those with different Faiths and Beliefs.

 Our school enhances pupils understanding of different faiths and beliefs through assemblies, Religious Education, PSHE, History and Geography work.
 Beliefs, traditions and customs are studied in depth, with visitors being invited in to our school to enrich and extend understanding.
 Through this our pupils gain an enhanced understanding of their place in a culturally diverse society.